Fomite

 A fomite (/ˈfoʊmaɪt/) or fomes (/ˈfoʊmiːz/) is any inanimate object that, when contaminated with or exposed to infectious agents (such as pathogenic bacteria, viruses or fungi), can transfer disease to a new host.

 Transfer of pathogens by fomites

 A fomite is any inanimate object (also called passive vector) that, when contaminated with or exposed to infectious agents (such as pathogenic bacteria, viruses or fungi), can transfer disease to a new host.
-Contamination can occur when one of these objects comes into contact with bodily secretions, like nasal fluid, vomit, or feces.
+Contamination can occur when one of these objects comes into contact with bodily secretions, like nasal fluid, vomit or feces from toilet plume.
 Many common objects can sustain a pathogen until a person comes in contact with the pathogen, increasing the chance of infection.
 The likely objects are different in a hospital environment than at home or in a workplace.
 Fomites such as splinters, barbed wire or farmyard surfaces, including soil, feeding troughs or barn beams, have been implicated as sources of virus.